-If a publisher does takes on your work, you (or your agent) will need to negotiate the publishing agreement.
+If a publisher does takes on your work, you (or your agent) will need to negotiate a publishing agreement.
 This will determine important things such as the rights that you are going to license to the publisher, how much your advance will be and the value of royalties you will be entitled to on sales.
 All agreements are different and writers should ensure that they read through the terms carefully before signing.
 The Writers’ Guild of Great Britain and The Authors Guild (in the USA) both offer help with contracts to their members.

-This being said, there is no reason why you can’t do both.
-There are a number of successful writers who have self-published at some point in their career.
+This being said, there’s no reason why you can’t do both.
+There are a number of successful writers who’ve self-published at some point in their career.
 They include: Margaret Atwood, William Blake, Robert Bly, Lord Byron, Willa Cather, Pat Conroy, Stephen Crane, e.e. cummings, W.E.B.
 DuBois, Alexander Dumas, T.S.
 Eliot, Lawrence Ferlinghetti, Benjamin Franklin, Zane Grey, Thomas Hardy, E. Lynn Harris, Nathaniel Hawthorne, Ernest Hemingway, Susan Hill, Stephen King, Rudyard Kipling, Louis L’Amour, D.H.
 Lawrence, Rod McKuen, Marlo Morgan, John Muir, Anais Nin, Thomas Paine, Tom Peters, Edgar Allen Poe, Alexander Pope, Beatrix Potter, Ezra Pound, Marcel Proust, Irma Rombauer, Carl Sandburg, Upton Sinclair, Gertrude Stein, William Strunk, Alfred Lord Tennyson, Henry David Thoreau, Leo Tolstoi, Mark Twain, Walt Whitman and Virginia Woolf.

-A traditional publisher will have the contacts, expertise and experience to be able to do much of the work on a larger scale, which may be exactly what you need later on.
-The most important thing is that you think and research into the route that is right for you, before you sign any contracts.
+A traditional publisher will have the contacts, expertise and experience to be able to do much of the work involved in publishing your book on a larger scale.
+The most important thing is that you research into the route that is right for you, before you sign any contracts.
 And remember, you can start publishing with CompletelyNovel with no upfront fees and a community of authors at your side.
 Self-publishing doesn’t mean that you need to go it alone.